 3. Clear Browsing Data in Chrome Browser

-Your browsing data could be holding you back from accessing the website, which you are trying to access.
+Your browsing data could be holding you back from accessing the website you are trying to access.
 So, getting rid of it may very well solve the problem.

 To clear the cache of your Chrome browser, follow these steps:

 • Open your Chrome Browser

 • With the Chrome window open, press Ctrl+ Shift+ Delete

 • In the Time Range option, select ‘All Time’ from the dropdown menu